aurora-is-near/remaphore/README.md

 all users that need to send or receive messages via remaphore.
 This should be used with care.
 It is advisable to create a group that has read-access to the /etc/remaphore directory in exclusion of everybody else.
+Multiple remaphore configuration files (and nats credentials) can be used to limit the powers of users.

 remaphore is an automation tool.
 Do not use it for chatting or file transfer directly.